kimny817/cis530_wine_project/README.md

 Wordvec folder contains source code for 2 wordvec models:
 1) _concat.py_: concatenates the word vector of words in each wine review to train model.
 2) _average.py_: averages the word vector of words in each wine review to train model.

+## Feature analysis
+Feature Analysis folder contains the data and source code for feature analysis